konfigs/form-edit-config/README.md

 ### First add the useEffect

-To initate the widget call window.activateFormEditWidget(); inside your component
+To initiate  the widget call window.activateFormEditWidget(); inside your component

 ```
 function WidgetComponent() { useEffect(() => { window.activateFormEditWidget(); }, []);